RECTOR-LABS/recMEV-installer/README.md

    - Verify you're using the correct version

 3. Binary not found after installation
-   - Ensure `/usr/local/bin` is in your PATH
+   - Ensure ~/.local/bin is in your PATH
+   - Try running `echo $PATH` to verify
+   - Source your shell's rc file or restart your terminal
    - Try running `which recmev` to locate the binary

 ## Support